SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### tags

-*ML »tags« are delimited by &lt;...&gt;
+*ML »tags« are delimited by ‹...›
-*ML end tags additionally feature a / to look like &lt;.../&gt;
+*ML end tags additionally feature a / to look like ‹.../›

 #### elements